Definition of

 Marriage must be built and maintained between the two members.
 Precisely, the Civil Code tells newlyweds that they must live together in an environment of respect and collaboration, always acting in favor of the family group.
 In more everyday and precise terms, the following obligations should fall on both parties:

-* get the money to cover expenses.
+• Get the money to cover expenses.
 Although each couple can organize themselves in different ways, the obligation to work is not exclusive to either party, but to both.
-Historically, machismo has placed this burden on men;
+Historically, machismo has placed this burden on men.
+The management of the domestic economy, however, must be shared.

-* take care of the children.
+• Take care of the offspring.
 This point includes taking charge of their upbringing, helping them study, taking care of their health, playing with them, teaching them the bases of morality and life in society and many other things that we need to develop as good people.
 If the child has two adults in his care, then both must share these obligations.